-- Percent of Span,

-- Percent of Reading,
+- Percent of Span

-- Percent of Rate,
+- Percent of Reading

-- Percent of Load and
+- Percent of Load

-- Percent of Accuracy Class.

 The Error Resolution field in CMX's Calibration Procedure is a tool for cutting off spurious digits when using error calculation method including percentage.
 So, when defining the Error Resolution, think of the available significant numbers in the Input and Output data.
 If the Error Resolution setting gives results with notably different amount of numbers than the significant numbers in input and output data, you may get unreliable calibration results: